 Step 4: List Managers and Members

 Managers work for the LLC, and members own it.
-All of these people involved should be listed, including names and addresses.
+All these people involved should be listed, including names and addresses.

 Step 5: List Effective Date